 - Key of the project in JIRA

 When using REST API to integrate Jira Cloud, API token needs to be used for authentication.
-Earlier username & password was allowed, but this has been changed lately.
-In ONEiO, api token is inserted as the password in endpoint configuration.
+In ONEiO, API token is inserted as the password in the endpoint configuration.
 No other changes are needed.

 How to create an API token: